roperzh/marionette_dust-rails/README.md

 Generators
 -------
-All generators are based on [marionette modules][3], the original idea is described in the exellent book [Backbone.Marionette.js: A Gentle Introduction][4], and the all credits go to [BackboneRails.com][5]
+All generators are based on [marionette modules][3], the original idea is described in the excellent book [Backbone.Marionette.js: A Gentle Introduction][4], and the all credits go to [BackboneRails.com][5]

 - **Scaffold**